A website can be well designed and pleasing on the eye but hardly ranked at all on Google’s search result pages.

 Website menus (or navigation systems) are sometimes programmed in such ways that links are hidden from search bots – software that crawls websites on behalf of search engines, to collect information and rank them.

-Search bots then can’t follow navigational links and assumes that the website is made up of just one page.
-This is often why Google ranks just the home page, and doesn’t list the rest of the site.
+Search bots then can’t follow navigational links and assume that the website is made up of just one page.
+This is often why Google ranks just the home page and doesn’t list the rest of the site.

 To make it easy for bots to crawl your website make your navigation system intelligible to search engine crawlers.
 Navigation systems must be clear, consistent and simple.